Our Story

 Behind the scenes

 Zeromachine is led by founder and CEO Gavin Duffy, supported by a small but growing team of engineers, advisors and industry partners.
-Gavin is a Scottish automotive electrical design engineer with over 30 years of experience, the last 15 focused on low‑ and zero‑emission technologies in passenger carrying vehicles, off‑highway and non‑road mobile machinery.
+Gavin is a Scottish automotive electrical design engineer with more than 35 years of experience, the last 15 focused on low- and zero-emission technologies in passenger-carrying vehicles, off-highway machinery and non-road mobile equipment.